Linux Mint: how to select the right flavour for you

 In itself LMDE is a good product.
 But LMDE is less mainstream than Linux Mint, it has a much smaller user base, it's not compatible with Launchpad PPAs, and it lacks a few features.
 That makes it somewhat harder to use and harder to find help for, so it's not recommended for novice users.

-Furthermore, the focus of the efforts of the Mint developers is of course on the main Mint edition.
-LMDE is therefore not advisable for machines that need to function well at all times.
-For those machines Mint's main edition is more suitable.
+Furthermore, the focus of the efforts of the Mint developers is of course on the main Ubuntu-based Mint edition.
+So you may expect that in general, bugs might be fixed less speedily in LMDE.

 Need a lightweight Mint?
 Pick Linux Mint Xfce